vermaarjun7/ActivityRecognition/README.md

 Practical Machine Learning
 ===========================

-Course Project: Write Up
+Research on activity recognition has traditionally focused on discriminating between different activities

-### Background & Objective
+### Objective

-Research on activity recognition has traditionally focused on discriminating between different activities.
-In this project, we try to predict the quality of executing an activity through data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
+To predict the quality of executing an activity through data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.

 ### Data